MARKETS GLOBAL-Stocks, dollar advance on supportive U.S. data

 By Herbert Lash

-NEW YORK, Jan 15 Global equity markets pushed higher and the dollar advanced on Wednesday after the latest economic data and stronger-than-expected earnings from Bank of America pointed to continued improvement in the U.S. economy.
+NEW YORK, Jan 15 Global equity markets pushed higher and the dollar advanced on Wednesday after positive economic data and stronger-than expected earnings from Bank of America pointed to continued improvement in the U.S. economy.

 U.S. producer prices posted their largest gain in six months in December as the cost of gasoline rebounded strongly, but inflation pressures remained benign.

-In addition, a manufacturing gauge for New York State jumped to its highest level in 20 months in January as new orders soared, the Federal Reserve Bank of New York said.
+In addition, a manufacturing gauge in New York state jumped to its highest level in 20 months in January as new orders soared, the New York Federal Reserve said.

-"We're going from bad news is good news to good news is good news; no one wants to see the economy doing badly any more," said Yu-Dee Chang, chief trader of ACE Investments in Vienna, Virginia.
+"That is in line with the theme the economy is slowly but surely accelerating," said Tim Ghriskey, chief investment officer of Solaris Group in Bedford Hills, New York.

-"Going forward, it's back to earnings and we're keeping an eye on the banks," Chang said.
+Bank of America Corp said quarterly profit surged nearly $3 billion as revenue increased and mortgage losses plunged in the clearest sign yet the bank was shaking off the impact of the financial crisis.

-Bank of America Corp, the second largest U.S. bank, said quarterly profit surged nearly $3 billion as revenue increased and mortgage losses plunged in the clearest sign yet the bank was shaking off the impact of the financial crisis.
+MSCI's all-country world index rose 0.38 percent, while shares in Europe hit 5-1/2 year highs, buoyed by a better global growth outlook from the World Bank.

-MSCI's all-country world index rose 0.49 percent, while shares in Europe hit 5-1/2-year highs, buoyed by a better global growth outlook from the World Bank.
+The World Bank raised its forecast for global growth this year by two-tenths of a point to 3.2 percent, and predicted a faster pace for both 2015 and 2016.

-Separately, data confirmed that private consumption in Germany, Europe's biggest economy, rose 0.9 percent in 2013, indicating underlying strength even though headline gross domestic product grew just 0.4 percent for the year.
+Also, data confirmed that private consumption in Germany rose 0.9 percent in 2013, indicating underlying strength in Europe's biggest economy even though headline gross domestic product grew just 0.4 percent for the year.

-The dollar advanced, with the dollar index up 0.4 percent to 80.987.
-Against the yen, the dollar rose 0.22 percent to 104.43 yen after gaining more than 1 percent on Tuesday.
+The dollar advanced, with the dollar index up 0.46 percent to 81.031.
+Against the yen, the dollar rose 0.32 percent to 104.54 after gaining more than 1 percent on Tuesday.

 "The data that we've since the payrolls report Friday has been quite positive," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange.